About Emporia Public Schools

 - Sponsoring district for Flint Hills Special Education Cooperative, which provides special services in seven school districts for children birth to age 21

-- A dual language program that instructs children in both English and Spanish
+- An elementary foreign language program that instructs children in English and Spanish